-If a child on the 'watch' list continues to make slower than expected progress or a parent/member of staff raise further concerns about a child their progress.
-A Learning Passport will be drawn up to set out clear objectives on the specific areas of learning causing concern.
-This will be discussed with parents at an initial meeting (followed as needed by review meetings) before being implemented so that parents' contributions and views can be taken fully into account.
-The Learning Passport will include targets, will detail interventions to be used and will track progress.
+If a child on the 'watch' list continues to make slower than expected progress, or a parent/member of staff raise further concerns about a child their progress, a Learning Passport will be drawn up to set out clear objectives on the specific areas of learning causing concern.
+This will be discussed with parents at an initial meeting before being implemented so that parent's contributions and views can be taken fully into account.
+The Learning Passport will include targets and will detail the interventions to be used.
+The document will also be used to track and record the child's progress towards their targets.
 The child will be involved in this process.